Sarptra/discord-bot/README.md

 # Q | Oh.
 But how can I use?

-A | First download [node.js] (LTS) and complete setup.
+A | First download [node.js](nodejs.org) and complete setup.
 When you downloaded bot project and node js

 For windows:
 `cd C:\Users\yourusername\Place-Location\botwithroblox`